ELLIEAI7/Cliniscribe/desktop-app/USER_GUIDE.md

 ### What goes to the internet:
 - ❌ Nothing! (except updates check)

-CliniScribe works **100% offline** after setup.
+CogniScribe works **100% offline** after setup.
 Your lecture recordings and study materials never leave your computer.

 ---